MGLabs/EventMe/README.md

 Sport competitions, music events, local exhibitions and fairs; EventMe will give them visibility by providing a one of a kind platform where anyone will be able to post their own events.

+EventMe will be particularly useful in small areas and/or for whoever can't make it to the big promotional mainstreams.

 EventMe is working on progress.